There will be discussion of suicide, depression, anxiety, and eating disorders.

 This totally goes beyond inspiring words and giving insight into my journey.
 Today is the anniversary of the day that I was admitted for suicidal thoughts, depression, and bulimia.

 6 years ago today, I was ready to die.
 I had the access to the gun, and I knew exactly how I was going to do everything.
-I felt calm and just ready to let go of the pain.
+Honestly, I felt calm and just ready to let go of the pain.
 I was hiding who I was and what I was feeling from everyone, so I thought there was no going back.

 Then, I got a call from my current husband.
 He was my best friend at the time, and I was so deeply in love with him.
 He’s brilliant and could tell something was wrong.
 He lived minutes away, and when he showed up, he knew.
-He handed me my phone, and we got in his car.
+So, he handed me my phone, and we got in his car.

 He drove me to my family doctor without many words exchanged, and I went in shaking and sick.
 I had thrown up everything I had eaten for close to two weeks straight.
 I hadn’t slept in days, but I lost consciousness a time or two.
 My doctor has known me my whole life, and his medical assistant sat there stunned with tears in his eyes.